nithashab2000/cybersecurity-labs/README.md

 - Explored file permissions, redirection, and decoding layers (e.g., Base64 → gzip → bzip2)
 - Used shell tools to inspect, decode, and reconstruct binary and encoded content
 - Gained practical experience in navigating and analyzing file systems securely
+- Used a private SSH key to authenticate without a password
+- Connected to the next level via `ssh` using the `-i` option for key-based authentication
+- Understood the use of `localhost` to connect to services running on the same machine
 ---

 ## Skills Acquired